Sarah Josepha Hale: Legacy

 Hale also worked to preserve George Washington's Mount Vernon plantation, as a symbol of patriotism that both the Northern and Southern United States could all support.

 Hale raised $30,000 in Boston for the completion of the Bunker Hill Monument.
 When construction stalled, Hale asked her readers to donate a dollar each and also organized a week-long craft fair at Quincy Market.
 Described as "'Oprah and Martha Stewart combined,'" Hale's organization of the giant craft fair at Quincy Market "was much more than a 'bake sale'"—"refreshments were sold ... but they brought in only a fraction of the profit."
 The fair sold handmade jewelry, quilts, baskets, jams, jellies, cakes, pies, and autographed letters from Washington, James Madison, and the Marquis de Lafayette.
 Hale "made sure the 221-foot obelisk that commemorates the battle of Bunker Hill got built."

-Liberty Ship #1538 (1943–1972) was named in Hale's honor, as was a New York City Board of Education vocational high school on the corner of Dean St. and 4th Avenue in Brooklyn, New York.
+Liberty Ship #1538 (1943–1972) was named in Hale's honor, as was a public vocational high school on the corner of Dean Street and 4th Avenue in Brooklyn, New York.
 However, the school closed in June 2001.

 A literary prize, the Sarah Josepha Hale Award, is named for her.
 Notable winners of the Hale Award include Robert Frost in 1956, Ogden Nash in 1964, Elizabeth Yates in 1970, Arthur Miller in 1990, and Julia Alvarez in 2017.

 Hale was further honored as the fourth in a series of historical bobblehead dolls created by the New Hampshire Historical Society and sold in their museum store in Concord, New Hampshire.
 She is featured on a New Hampshire historical marker (number 6) along New Hampshire Route 103 in Newport.

 She is commemorated on the Boston Women's Heritage Trail.

 A box of her correspondence, containing 28 folders, is in the collections of the Athenaeum of Philadelphia.